Loading…

 Tuesday June 24, 2025 11:55am - 12:35pm MDT

-The Responsible Generative AI Framework (RGAF) lays the foundation for ethical and transparent AI development, but what comes next?
-This panel will explore the Responsible AI Pathways, a set of strategic directions designed to move from framework to implementation.
+The Responsible Generative AI Framework (RGAF) lays the foundation for ethical and transparent AI development.
+The RGAF was produced by the Responsible AI Workstream in the Generative AI Commons.
+The session will provide an introduction to the 9 Dimensions of the RGAF that provide a practical blueprint for building ethical, transparent, and sustainable AI.
+The session will also refer to the Responsible AI Pathways, a set of strategic directions designed to move from framework to implementation.

 Speakers